5-year-old coronavirus victim mourned at Detroit funeral

 WEST BLOOMFIELD, Mich.
-(AP) — Hundreds of people tuned in to a livestream of funeral services Thursday for the 5-year-old girl, the daughter of a Detroit police officer and firefighter, who is Michigan’s youngest victim in the coronavirus pandemic so far.
+(AP) — A handful of loved ones in a chapel on Detroit’s west side and hundreds of mourners participating online said goodbye Thursday to the daughter of a police officer and firefighter who is Michigan’s youngest victim in the coronavirus pandemic so far.

-Services at the James H. Cole funeral home in Detroit were livestreamed due to social distancing rules designed to prevent the spread of the virus that has killed more than 1,000 residents of the city.

-Skylar Herbert’s family arrived with a police escort and a few family members were seated in the funeral home’s chapel.
-Each wore a mask.
+The reality of the public health crisis that has claimed the lives of more than 1,000 Detroit residents was clear in the livestreamed service for 5-year-old Skylar Herbert.

+In other times, her family’s church would have been packed with mourners bidding Skylar farewell.
+But only about a dozen family members could be seen in the first two pews at the James H. Cole funeral home.
+Social distancing guidelines prevented more from attending, and each mourner wore a mask, as did funeral home staff, the pastor and the line of flower bearers.

+It’s become the new normal across the U.S. and around the world.
+Funeral services and burials have become smaller and more intimate to prevent the spread of the virus.
+Funerals have been delayed and some cemeteries aren’t allowing graveside services.

-Two video screens played a montage of photos of Skylar and her family as gospel music played.
+About 800 people viewed the livestream of Skylar’s funeral as the eulogy was read.
+Two video screens played a montage of photos of the girl and her family to gospel music.
 A bouquet of pink flowers spelled out her name.

-As the Rev. Kevin Earley, pastor of Metropolitan Church of God in Detroit, began the eulogy, close to 800 people were viewing the services via livestream.
+“It doesn’t get no harder than this,” said the Rev. Kevin Earley, pastor of the Metropolitan Church of God in Detroit.

-Earley said he performed Skylar’s parents’ wedding, and that the family attends his church.

-“It doesn’t get no harder than this,” he said.
 “I will miss my Skylar.
 In just five years … she gave a lifetime of love.”

+Earley said he performed Skylar’s parents’ wedding, and that the family attends the church.

+A week before the first confirmed cases of COVID-19 in Michigan, Earley told congregants he had accepted a pastor’s job in Atlanta.
+And Skylar’s response touched him.

+“She was too young to really understand the announcement, so she came up to me” he said Thursday.
+“The thought came to my mind ‘I won’t get to see her grow up.’
+Who knew?
+Who knew?”

-Skylar died April 19.
-At the time, Mayor Mike Duggan called her “a real daughter of the city of Detroit.”
+After Skylar’s death, Mayor Mike Duggan called her “a real daughter of the city of Detroit.”
 Skylar’s mother, LaVondria Herbert, has been a Detroit police officer for 25 years, and Skylar’s father, Ebbie, a firefighter of 18 years.

 Gov. Gretchen Whitmer paid tribute to the family last week.